 IMPORTANT: Please be aware that we will be NOT be able to accept cash payments for fees.
-You should pay fees via our Student Payments website, Western Union or Paypal, or bank transfer.
+Find out more about different ways to pay your fees.

 Opening a bank account

 Most students find it necessary to have a British bank account.
 You may open an account with the bank of your choice.